-If the parties do not opt out under s.
-31(6) of the Act, the administrator must address the matter of the spouse's or partner's interest in the full pension payments which were made to the owner from the date of separation until the pension payments were divided.
-The spouse's or partner's interest is referred to as the arrears and may be addressed as follows.
+The administrator must address the matter of the spouse's or common-law partner's interest in the full pension payments which were made to the owner from the date of separation until the pension payments were divided.
+The spouse's or common-law partner's interest is referred to as the arrears and may be addressed as follows.

 Under one method, the owner may make a lump sum payment to the spouse or common-law partner, outside the pension plan, which must be equal to the actuarial present value of the arrears.
-The amount paid to the spouse or partner may take into consideration the tax implications for each of the parties.
-The administrator should satisfy itself that the spouse or partner received the payment in satisfaction of their full interest in these arrears.
+The amount paid to the spouse or common-law partner may take into consideration the tax implications for each of the parties.
+The administrator should satisfy itself that the spouse or common-law partner received the payment in satisfaction of their full interest in these arrears.

-A second method involves the administrator authorizing a lump sum payment from the pension plan to the spouse or partner in an amount equal to the actuarial present value of the arrears.
-The owner's post-division pension payments must then be further adjusted to reflect the lump sum payment made to the spouse or partner.
+A second method involves the administrator authorizing a lump sum payment from the pension plan to the spouse or common-law partner in an amount equal to the actuarial present value of the arrears.
+The owner's post-division pension payments must then be further adjusted to reflect the lump sum payment made to the spouse or common-law partner.

 A third method requires a temporary reduction of the owner's post-division pension payments.
-The amount by which the owner's pension payments are further reduced, would be used to provide a corresponding increase to the spouse's or partner's pension payments in order to liquidate the arrears.
-Once the arrears to the spouse or partner are fully addressed, the owner's pension payments would then return to the post-division level.
+The amount by which the owner's pension payments are further reduced, would be used to provide a corresponding increase to the spouse's or common-law partner's pension payments in order to liquidate the arrears.
+Once the arrears to the spouse or common-law partner are fully addressed, the owner's pension payments would then return to the post-division level.
 The repayment period should take into account the life expectancy of the owner.
-However, there is still a risk to the spouse or partner that the owner may die during the repayment period, and that pension payments will cease.
-The spouse or partner would then have to seek whatever remedies are available.
+However, there is still a risk to the spouse or common-law partner that the owner may die during the repayment period, and that pension payments will cease.
+The spouse or common-law partner would then have to seek whatever remedies are available.

-The lump sum payment from the pension plan to the spouse or common-law partner may be preferable, as the arrears represent payments that the spouse or partner should have received.
-Further, under this method the impact on the owner's post-division pension payments is lessened, as this value is spread over the owner's remaining lifetime, and the spouse or partner is not exposed to the mortality risk.
+The lump sum payment from the pension plan to the spouse or common-law partner may be preferable, as the arrears represent payments that the spouse or common-law partner should have received.
+Further, under this method the impact on the owner's post-division pension payments is lessened, as this value is spread over the owner's remaining lifetime, and the spouse or common-law partner is not exposed to the mortality risk.
 It should be noted however, that it may be possible that under either of the latter two methods, there may be a temporary or permanent reduction of the owner's post-division pension payments to zero.